kaosnews/CardViewer/README.md

 # CardViewer

-**A fast, modern desktop viewer for AI character cards (PNG-based).
+**A simple viewer for AI character cards (PNG-based).
 Instantly browse, search, preview, and manage thousands of character cards, with support for SFW/NSFW and advanced sorting.**

 ---